Are you thinking about your Ex all the time? Are you having a hard time moving on?

 If that’s the case, then you are not alone.
 Most people get caught up in the same traps.

-But what’s tragic is that it’s not even your fault.
+But it’s not even your fault.

 You’ve been conditioned to do this ONE thing, hoping it will help … when in reality, it only makes matters worse.